labelle/evo-css-switch/README.md

 		<link rel="stylesheet" href="view.css">
 ```

-The document body, where your HTML markup would go.
+Include this in the document body, where your HTML markup would go.

 ```html
 <!-- toggle button start -->